Thabit-Habeebah/Student_Depression/README.md

 # Student_Depression Analysis

+#### What is depression?
+In simple term, depression is a common and serious mental disorder that negatively affects how you feel, think, act, and perceive the world.

+#### What is Suicidal thoughts?

+Suicidal thoughts is having abstract thoughts about ending your life or feeling that people would be better off without you.

 ## Project Overview

-This project highlights the reasons why students could have a suicidal thought or be depressed .A total number of  27,898 students which comprises 12,352 females and 15,546 males were taken into consideration, it also included a non-significant number of people in other profession who are also students.
+This project highlights the reasons why students could have a suicidal thought or be depressed .A total number of  27,898 students which comprises 12,352 females and 15,546 males were taken into consideration.

 ## Data Source and Content